Essentials of Fitness Part 1: Strength

 As mentioned in the previous blog (and as will be mentioned in the next three blogs following this one), there are four different aspects of fitness: strength, cardio, flexibility, and balance.
 A well-rounded fitness routine should address of all four categories; not just one!
 All of the aspects of fitness complement and improve one another, which is what makes their combined power so vital to your health!
-Read more from our article Your Own Monthly Fitness Challenge to learn how they help each other out!
+Read more from our article Your Own Monthly Fitness Challenge, to learn more about how they help each other out!

 The aspect that we’re focusing on today is strength.
 What is strength training and why is it so important?

 Strength training is physical activity that is intended to improve muscular fitness by exercising against external resistance.
-Its benefits include:

 - Protecting muscle mass